CrazyNoobCat/Hey-You-Interactive-Display/README-apache2.md

-This README file covers how to run Hey You, Interact With Me! through a public facing Apache2 web server.
+This README file covers how to run Hey There, Interact with Me! through a public facing Apache2 web server.

 The details are written for a Debian 10 server (spun up as a Google